Tuesday, July 17, 2018

 Conducting a market analysis of what types of businesses will thrive in the area and encouraging entrepreneurs to start small businesses in the number of vacant storefronts on Ludington Street would be helpful.
 Of course there will need to be incentives and active recruitment involved.
 That could include low interest loans, cheap rent, student loan forgiveness, new business outreach to navigate local regulations, and other incentives for those start ups that fill the city's needs.

 It would also be helpful to encourage Escanaba and Gladstone to fund a higher marketing budget; even with a little more cost to existing businesses.
-Developing a brand image and selling the amenities of the area as a place to vacation, shop, and live.
-Some of this marketing may target larger cities like Chicago and Detroit that can travel here on vacation and/or in outdoor enthusiast magazines that seem to draw the right kind of people who are generally educated and have money to spend.
+Developing a brand image and selling the amenities of the area as a place to vacation, shop, and live are helpful.
+Some of this marketing may target larger cities like Chicago and Detroit that can travel here on vacation and/or in outdoor enthusiast magazines that seem to draw the demographic of people who are generally educated and have money to spend.
 A larger Internet presence is definitely needed where people spend their time looking for vacation and living places.

 More events downtown that attract people within 50 miles might also be helpful in courage improved retail sales.
 Additional work is needed in beautifying the downtown to make it attractive and a place that can host different kinds of activities.
 Much of this should be based in, not only improve immediate sales, but also the long term interest in the livability, shopping, and events of the future.

 None of this ignores the need to diversify industry in the area and encourage industries that use similar skills and abilities to settle locally.
 Thriving retail also means creating thriving industries.
 Small manufacturers have a great impact when they employ 50 or a 100 people at a time.
-A few hundred well paying jobs feeds much larger families who purchase from local stores.
+A few hundred well paying jobs feeds much larger families who purchase from local stores and large retailers.

 The Escanaba Planning Commission and their meetings are available online for comments, praise, questions or concerns.